 It all may sound too good to be true, right?
-You’re probably wondering how does PTO leave really work and why is it beneficial to an employer.
+You’re probably wondering how does paid time off really work and why is it beneficial to an employer.
 Take a read through our post for this and more!

-Essentially, it is similar to normal PTO yet employees are not given a maximum amount of days off work.
-It means that the company permits them to take as many vacations, sick and personal days off as they like.
-Yet, this being said, they are still expected to meet their performance goals.
+Essentially, unlimited paid time off or unlimited vacation is similar to normal PTO and personal time off.
+However, with unlimited vacation, employees do not have a maximum amount of days off work.
+This means that the company permits them to take as many vacations, sick and personal days off as they like.
+Yet, they are still expected to meet their performance goals.

-Also, there are certain expectations and guidelines that staff are required to follow.
+As with flexible time off and floating holidays, there are certain expectations and guidelines that staff must follow for unlimited paid time off.
 For instance, employees are not able to simply book a holiday and disappear for two weeks without telling managers first.
-It is considered good practice, whether written down as a rule or not, that employees should make managers aware of and in many cases seek permission for, their planned time off before taking it.
+It is a good practice, regardless of company policy, that employees should make managers aware of and in many cases seek permission for, their planned time off before taking it.

 A surprising number of companies have adopted a limitless time off policy, including Netflix, LinkedIn, and Everbrite.
 So, if these successful companies are using it, does that mean that unlimited PTO is good?
 Let’s take a look at some of its advantages.